VirtualPlantLab/VPLDocs/docs/src/manual/Julia.md

 mp
 ```

-We can always check the type of an object with the function `typeof`
+We can always check the type of object with the function `typeof`

 ```julia
 typeof(p)
 ```

-If you forget the fields of a type, try to using `fieldnames` in the type (not the object).
+If you forget the fields of a type, try to use `fieldnames` in the type (not the object).
 It will return the name of all the fields it contains (the ":" in front of each name can be ignored)

 ```julia
 fieldnames(Point)
 ```

 Note that, for performance reasons, the type of each field should be annotated in the type definition as in:

 ```julia
 struct pPoint
   x::Float64